gboleslavsky/HiveUnit/README.md

 # HiveUnit
-I decided to write this tool after I realized that most Hive developers do not write automated unit tests for their queries.
+I decided to write this tool after I realized that most Hive developers do not write unit tests for their queries.
 By unit tests I mean:
 - automated tests
 - that developers can run locally
 - to test important queries